Lot 25

 1822-1823

 After William Whitted ceased to be in operation, Birdsall and company occupied the corner store.
-The offered a wide variety of dry goods, primarily textiles.
-The names of the men who comprised the Birdsall company is unknown.
+They offered a wide variety of dry goods, primarily textiles.
+Jesse and Stephen Birdsall were merchants from Fayetteville.

 Kirkland's Corner